NawattY/nestjs-starter/ai/coding-standards.md

 - **No default exports** — Always use named exports
 - **No barrel files in modules** — Import directly from source
 - **Avoid circular imports** — Use interface tokens for DI
+- **Prefer nearest valid relative path** — Do not climb higher than necessary or reintroduce project-wide aliases

 ---